Breastfeeding. The biggest topic of discussion among my family and the most awkward conversation with my friends.

 Point blank, my baby loves to nurse and is harming no one while he does it.
 Besides, I love it too, besides the fact that I’m a smother mother, nursing makes our bond that much stronger.
 The look of pure joy that kid has when it’s time to nurse, priceless.

-6. It’s better for my health
+6. It’s good for my health

 Extended breastfeeding reduces the risk of uterine, ovarian and breast cancers.
 Breastfeeding women also have a lower incidence of osteoporosis later in life.
 Betcha didn’t know all that, did you?